 PRETERIST: 1.
 One whose chief interest is in the past; one who regards the past with most pleasure or favor.
-2. (Theol.)
-One who believes the prophecies of the Apocalypse to have been already fulfilled.
+2. (Theology) One who believes the prophecies of the Apocalypse to have been already fulfilled.
 Farrar (Webster’s Unabridged Dictionary, 1913).

 Preterism means a belief in past fulfillment.
 Historicism means a belief in ongoing historical fulfillment.
 Futurism means a belief in a future fulfillment.

-The terms futurist, preterist and historicist deal with how much prophecy has been fulfilled at what time.
+The terms futurist, preterist and historicist deal with how much prophecy has been fulfilled at our point in time.
 According to the definition above, these terms describe the approach of the interpreter, not the viewpoint of the biblical prophet.

-If that were the case, all prophets would be futurists until they lived to see their prophecies fulfilled.
+If that were the case, however, all prophets would be futurists until they lived to see their prophecies fulfilled.
 Then they would become historicists.
-A year later, they would become preterists. of Course, such a way of understanding the terms is ridiculous.
+A year later, they would become preterists.
+Of course, such a way of understanding the terms is ridiculously unwieldy.

 Of course, Daniel’s prophecy deals with events in history that came to pass during his own day and after he lived.
-It is not the prophet Daniel who is preterist, but the interpreter who believes that Daniel’s prophecies were fulfilled at about the time that the New Testament canon was completed — around AD 70.
+It is not the prophet Daniel who is preterist, but the interpreter who believes that Daniel’s prophecies were completely fulfilled prior to the completion of the New Testament canon – around AD 70.

-It is further problematic to call the Reformers (and those who believed Pope Leo and Islam were foretold in Revelation) “historicist” when they believed that prophecy was being fulfilled in their day.
+It is problematic to call the Reformers (and those who believed Pope Leo and Islam were foretold in Revelation) “historicists,” since they believed that prophecy was being fulfilled in their own day.
 Their view was similar to today’s futurists who place the fulfillment of nearly every biblical prophecy in the not too distant future.
 However, from our perspective, the view of the Reformers was historicist.

 To avoid confusion, we might attach dates to the following definitions.